James P. Comer: Early life and education

 Comer was born into a working-class family in East Chicago, Indiana.
 He is the second oldest of five children: Louise, Norman, Charles, and Thelma.
 His father Hugh worked in a steel mill factory while his mother Maggie was a stay-at-home mom.
 Although his parents had little education themselves, they strongly supported their children's education.

 Student government was where Comer shined.
 In junior high he was elected one of the three councilmen to represent his four-fifths white class in seventh grade.
 As a freshman in high school he made the chorus.
 The choral club was fully integrated by the time he was senior and he was elected president of the organization.
 He was also elected to student council all six years.
 He was student council president his sophomore year and student manager his senior year.
 Comer finished high school in the top three percent of a three-hundred-plus class.

 Comer started college in 1952 at Indiana University.
 He was a pledge of one of the only three black fraternities on campus, Alpha Phi Alpha.
 During his sophomore year he became vice-president of the fraternity and became president his following junior year.
 During second semester of his junior year he interviewed before the medical school admissions board but was not admitted.
 After being interviewed for the second time his senior year, he was then admitted to the Indiana University School of Medicine.
-He graduated from Indiana University in 1956 with a B.A.
+He graduated in 1956 with a Bachelor of Arts, attending both Indiana University Bloomington and Northwest.

 Three years later in 1959, he married Shirley Arnold.
 They had two children together.
 Instead of attending the Indiana University School of Medicine, he decided to go to the predominantly black Howard University School of Medicine where he received his M.D. in 1960.
 Because of the many social conditions he witnessed throughout time, instead of practicing general medicine, he went on to the University of Michigan to get a degree in public health where he earned his M.P.H in 1964.
 After completing his M.P.H, Comer completed his training at the Yale School of Medicine, the Yale Child Study Center and the Hillcrest Children's Center in Washington, D.C.